bitsbard/bitsbard/README.md

 This GIF was made from a project I dedicated to mathematical beauty.
-View the entire transformation [here](https://youtu.be/TeCymRuSaKE)
 ![Hopf Fibration](./hopf_fibration.gif)